 • Intra-EU traffic and 50 % of extra-EU voyages covered by the scheme

-The reasons behind the proposal are that the EU ETS directly or indirectly covers only around 30% of buildings emissions from heating (this is related to the system’s coverage of district heating and electricity used for heating purposes).
+The reasons behind the proposal were that the EU ETS directly or indirectly covers only around 30% of buildings emissions from heating (this is related to the system’s coverage of district heating and electricity used for heating purposes).

 Covering all emissions of fossil fuel combustion in this sector and integrating them in the EU emissions trading would present, in the European Commission's opinion, important benefits in terms of effectiveness of emissions reduction.

-Key features of the future scheme are presented in the Proposal for a Directive of the European Parliament and of the Council amending Directive 2003/87/EC establishing a system for greenhouse gas emission allowance trading within the Union, Decision (EU) 2015/1814 concerning the establishment and operation of a market stability reserve for the Union greenhouse gas emission trading scheme and Regulation (EU) 2015/757 (COM(2021) 551 final, 2021/0211 (COD)), see the table below.
+Key features of the scheme were presented in the Proposal for a Directive of the European Parliament and of the Council amending Directive 2003/87/EC establishing a system for greenhouse gas emission allowance trading within the Union, Decision (EU) 2015/1814 concerning the establishment and operation of a market stability reserve for the Union greenhouse gas emission trading scheme and Regulation (EU) 2015/757 (COM(2021) 551 final, 2021/0211 (COD)), see the table below.

 Act that triggers the compliance obligation Recital 45